This article is a guest article by The Dough Roller, who writes about managing money in an online world. I encourage you to visit his site.

 So let’s look at some other factors to consider.

 This may seem obvious, but the interest rate you are paying on your credit cards may dictate what you do.
 If you are paying 15% or 20% on cards, they should be a top priority.
-At a minimum, you should take advantage of 0 APR balance transfer credit cards to keep the cost down while you pay off the debt.
+At a minimum, you should take advantage of 0 APR balance transfer credit cards like one of these to keep the cost down while you pay off the debt.
 If your credit card debt is already on zero interest or low interest cards, then your choice may not be as clear.

 Everybody needs an emergency fund.
 An emergency fund is what distinguishes between those that live paycheck to paycheck, and those that don’t.
 Even one month’s worth of expenses gives a family some breathing room in case the unexpected happens.